FritsTuininga/Prioritized_Dueling_Network/README.md

 # Prioritized_Dueling_Network2

-The goal of this project is to predict stock price movement from day t up and until day t+1 as a percentage.
-This change is predicted based on candlestick imagery.
-We have found no evidence that this approach works consistently, but users might change parameter setting to obtain better results.
-In this project, models are trained and tested to evaluate performance.
+The goal of this project is to evaluate the ability of Convolutional Neural Networks (CNNs) to predict stock price movements based on candlestick imagery.
+The stock price movements are expressed as the percentage change from day t up and until day t+1.
+Candlestick imagery is created with a user-specified number of candlesticks ending at day t.
+We have found no evidence that this approach generates above average returns consistently, but users might change parameter setting to obtain better results.
+The CNNs are combined with a reinforcement learning framework called the Prioritized Dueling Double Deep Q-learning Network (PDN).

 -Plot.py
 This file creates candlestick images of stock/index data.
 In this case, candlestick images are created for the S&P500 index (^GSPC) and the daily percentage changes are stored.
 Feel free to add or remove stocks/indices in the list 'SYMBOLS'.